Living Earth Adult Foundations (LEAF)

 Routines of Connection.
-Learn the art of natural movement, how to use all your senses to listen deeper and connect with the seasonal rhythms of the land.
+Learn the art of natural movement, how to use all your senses to listen deeper, and connect with the seasonal rhythms of the land.
 You will explore core practices that help you develop a deep relationship with place that will bear fruit in other aspects of your life.

 Wildlife Track and Sign.
 The forest is teeming with life!
-You will learn to read animals’ stories on the landscape through tracks, trails, scratches, feeding sign, feathers, bones, kill sites, and trails.
+You will learn to read animals’ stories on the landscape through tracks, trails, scratches, feeding signs, feathers, bones, kill sites, and trails.
 Tracking opens up the animal world like nothing else.

 Wildcrafting/Plants in Human Life.
 The “wall of green” is actually made up of hundreds of our plant allies.
-You will learn identification, ethical harvesting, crafting with natural materials, medicine making, and how to transform greens, fruits, nuts and bark into edible feasts.
+You will learn identification, ethical harvesting, crafting with natural materials, medicine making, and how to transform greens, fruits, nuts, and bark into edible feasts.
 Crafting useful things with materials from the land is a deeply satisfying creative act.

 Tending the Earth.
 We seek to be in dynamic reciprocity with the earth, recognizing that we are one strand in a complex, beautiful ecology.
 Humans, in balance, are caretakers of the earth.
 We will learn to wield our skills and ability to help the earth heal and return to health and vitality.

 Survival Skills.
-Cultivate your creativity and resourcefulness as we practice fire by friction, shelter building, water filtration, stone tools and primitive cooking.
-These ancient skills bring a sense of satisfaction, competence and belonging.
+Cultivate your creativity and resourcefulness as we practice fire by friction, shelter building, water filtration, stone tools, and primitive cooking.
+These ancient skills bring a sense of satisfaction, competence, and belonging.

 Inner Tracking and Community.
-At the heart of healthy community is peacemaking, both within ourselves and in relation with others.
+At the heart of healthy community is peacemaking, both within ourselves and in relation to others.
 We embrace skills of authenticity, reflection, and conscious living.
 We sing, we share stories, and we co-create culture.

 Who is LEAF?